dasher-project/dasher-web/documents/Specification/06ZoomBoxSpawning/ZoomBoxSpawning.md

     The new box will have zero child boxes, and no parent box.

-3. The root box is assigned a correspondence to the palette root.
+3. The text properties of the root box are set, as follows.

-    This gives the root box the following properties.
+    -   Box text is "", the empty text.

-    -   Box text, which will be "" the empty text.
+    -   Incremental text is null.

-    -   Incremental text, which will be null.
+4. The root box is assigned a correspondence to the palette root.

-    -   Colour specifier, which will be the sequence colour with ordinal zero and index zero.
+    This gives the root box a colour specifier, which will be the sequence colour with ordinal zero and index zero.

     For descriptions of correspondence, the palette root, colour specifiers and sequence colours, see the